rsaadkamal/Codility/README.txt

 ————————

 The repo is for the solutions of the problems in the Codility platform.
-Generally, Codility problems comprehensive, formed with multiple arguments and helps to improve the abstract thinking.
+Generally, Codility problems are comprehensive, formed with multiple arguments and helps to improve the abstract thinking.
 However, unless specified, these problems may not be suitable to prepare for the general coding interviews.